openziti/ziti-doc/docfx_project/ziti/overview.md

 uid: zitiOverview
 ---

+# Why?

+* You want to provide business value to your project as fast as possible but keep having to worry about security and networking.
+* ‘Secure networking’ is an oxymoron.
+There are no secure networks.
+Attacks are coming from the network, even from the local network your computer is on right now!
+* You cannot trust a close sourced solution and you don't want to roll your own.
+You want the free and easy button.

+Great!
+You have come to the right place.
+OpenZiti is the only open-source solution that can place zero trust connectivity directly into your application, making the security of the network entirely irrelevant - internet, local, even host OS.
+Stop worrying about security and the network and just write your code.
+Adopt an OpenZiti SDK into your application and you can do just that.

 # Overview
 Ziti represents the next generation of secure, open-source networking for your applications.
 Ziti has several components.